jonagill/Promises/README.md

 }
 ```

-Exteral code can then invoke your function and listen to results like this:
+External code can then invoke your function and listen to results like this:

 ```
 PromptForUserInput()